 What is the definition of cross cultural training?

 No formal definition of cross cultural training exists, perhaps pointing to its sometimes rather broad interpretations and applications.
-However, overall most attempts to define this field of training agree on similar points, namely that it is any sort of training course that focuses on aspects of culture and cultural differences.
+However, most attempts to define this field of training agree on similar points, namely that it is any sort of training course that focuses on aspects of culture and cultural differences.

 The majority of formal, commercialised cultural training focuses on cross cultural differences in business, such as etiquette, communication or leadership.
 Other cross cultural training can take place in the public sector, say for those working in/with diverse communities, as well as in the military, NGOs, hospitality and sports.

-Simply put, cross cultural training means any training that helps people overcome cultural challenges in work or in life when interacting with others whose culture, values and beliefs we are not fully aware.
+Simply put, cross cultural training means any training that helps people overcome cultural challenges in work, or in life, when interacting with others whose culture, values and beliefs we are not fully aware.

 Why is cross cultural training important?

-The benefits of cross cultural training are many.
+The benefits of cross cultural training are many:

 What are different approaches to cross cultural training?

-Content can vary a lot between cross cultural training courses, educators and vendors.
+Content can vary considerably between cross cultural training courses, educators and vendors.
 Many incorporate teachings from the likes of academics such as Hofstede, Trompenaars and Hall who each developed their own theories on how and why cultures differ.
 This training usually takes the form of looking at ‘the other’, i.e. the rationale being that if we can study and understand ‘their’ behaviour and actions then we can have strategies to deal with them.